cs2113-s25/cs2113-s25.github.io/labs/lab1.md

 ## Problem description

 We're working on an [advising tool frontend](https://faculty.cs.gwu.edu/goldfrank/advisingtool/) in the CS department (**it's not ready yet, so beware!**) to populate valid list of courses that meet each of the degree requirements.
 While we were writing this code, we had a bug: in the **NTT (non-tech track) requirement for the 2019-2021 Bachelor of Science (ancient, I know!) the attached code incorrectly generates duplicates into that list.
 Specifically, each of the three NTT options shows the course, `CSCI 2501` (which we also no longer offer) as listed twice.
 This is a bug!** There should be no duplicate courses in this or any of the lists for entries in the `possible_courses` dictionary.

-In particular, these NTT electives cannot be lower-level courses required for the CS major (such as this class); higher-level courses such as `CSCI 2501` should be allowed towards this requirement.
+In particular, these NTT electives cannot be lower-level courses required for the CS major (such as this class); higher-level courses such as `CSCI 2501` should be allowed towards this requirement (but they should *not* appear twice in this list, as they do now -- the bug).

 This is a (slightly modified) example of a real bug we encountered while writing this code.
 Note that the codebase is imperfect and realistic for a library you might find online or inherit: comments are sparse because the developer was in a rush and/or writing the code for themselves, functions are expected to be understood by looking at their contents, and the JSON files are enormous and virtually illegible due to their size.
 However, when this bug was live, we were able to isolate it and fix it in less than five minutes (though, to be fair, we were familiar with the codebase having written it ourselves).
 However, it may take you much longer if you're learning how to use print statements to debug.

 ## Part 1: Understanding what went wrong

 Take a minute to write down, in your own words in English, what the bug is -- if you're not sure (after trying), ask a neighbor for help.
 Make sure you can conceptualize what's wrong, using the description above, before you proceed.
+Ask the TA if you still need help.

 ### Reproducing the bug